civboot/fngi/fngi.md

 using a call stack to track calls/returns.

 Both FORTH and fngi have very low implementation requirements.
-Fngi is implemented in about 1000 lines of spor assembly, and spor is implemented in about 2000 lines of C. Like FORTH, fngi/spor do not come with hardware memory management requirements or any other bells or whistles.
+Fngi is implemented in about 2-3k lines of C, which is within the same order of magnitude of most FORTH implementations.
+Like FORTH, fngi does not come with hardware memory management requirements or any other bells or whistles.
 They practically bootstraps themselves from nothing.

 Fngi diverges from FORTH in the following ways:

-- Does not follow FORTH naming standards in any way.
+- Does not follow FORTH naming scheme in any way.
 Typically closer to C naming.
-- Although it is stack-based, all functions (except pure-stack functions) cause the next token to be compiled before them.
+- Although it is stack-based, all functions (except syn functions) cause the next token to be compiled before them.
 This means that syntax is typically written in C like standard-polish notation instead of FORTH's (hard to read) reverse-polish notation.
-- Far more support for local variables.
-Has a separate locals stack and execution mechanisms which automatically allocate space for locals when executed and deallocate when returned, making this both performant and minimal.
+- Fngi has far more support for local variables.
 - Has less dependence on the working stack (called the data stack in FORTH).
   No support for complex stack manipulation like `ROLL, TUCK, ?DUP`, double stack manipulation like `2DROP, 2SWAP`  or return stack manipulation like